jenkinsci/xldeploy-plugin/docs/README.md

 post-build actions to your Jenkins installation:

 -   Package your application
--   Publish your deployment package to XL Deploy
+-   Publish your deployment package to Digital.ai Deploy
 -   Deploy your application

 These actions can be executed separately or combined sequentially.